Presentation and Status in Health Basket

 Effect of EPIDIOLEX on Other Drugs:

-Concomitant use with valproate increases the incidence of liver enzyme elevations.
-If such elevations occur, discontinuation or reduction of this drug and/or concomitant valproate should be considered.
-Insufficient data are available to assess the risk of concomitant administration with other hepatotoxic drugs.
+Valproate: Concomitant use with valproate increases the incidence of liver enzyme elevations.
+Insufficient data are available to assess the risk of concomitant administration of other hepatotoxic drugs.

 Pregnancy and Lactation